earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 loc_spdf_rob <- spTransform(loc_spdf, CRSobj = CRS("+proj=robin"))
 ```

-To make our data plot nicely with `ggplot`, we need to once again convert to a
+To make your data plot nicely with `ggplot`, you need to once again convert to a
 dataframe.
-We can do that by extracting the `coordinates()` and turning that into
+You can do that by extracting the `coordinates()` and turning that into
 a `data.frame` using `as.data.frame()`.